-Amount of Commitment Expiration Per Period (in millions) Less than Total 1 year 1-3 years 3-5 years After 5 years ABL Facility availability(a) \$ 37.7 \$ \$ 37.7 \$ \$ Letters of credit (b) 337.8 337.8 Surety bonds(c) 131.3 131.1 0.2 - Total commercial commitments \$ 506.8 \$ 131.1 \$ 375.7 \$ \$ the ABL Agent and our outstanding letters of credit.
-Letters of credit outstanding are generally required as collateral to support self-insurance programs and do not represent additional liabilities as the underlying self-insurance accruals are (b) already included in our consolidated balance sheets.
+Amount of Commitment Expiration Per Period

+Less than Total 1 year 3-5 Aft

+(in millions) Total l year years years 5 ye ars

+ABL Facility availability ^(a) \$ 37.7 \$ \$ 37.7 \$ \$

+Letters of credit ^(b) 337.8 337.8

+Surety bonds ^(c) 131.3 131.1 0.2

+Total commercial commitments \$ 506.8 \$ 131.1 \$ 375.7 \$ \$
-Availability under the ABL Facility is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by (a)

-Surety bonds are generally required for workers' compensation to support self-insurance programs, which include certain bonds that do not have an expiration date but are redeemable on demand, and do not represent additional liabilities as the underlying self-insurance accruals are already included in our consolidated balance sheets. (c)
+- (a) Availability under the ABL Facility is derived by reducing the amount that may be advanced against eligible receivables plus eligible borrowing base cash by certain reserves imposed by the ABL Agent and our outstanding letters of credit. - (b) Letters of credit outstanding are generally required as collateral to support self-insurance programs and do not represent additional liabilities as the underlying self-insurance accruals are already included in our consolidated balance sheets. - (c) Surety bonds are generally required for workers' compensation to support self-insurance programs, which include certain bonds that do not have an expiration date but are redeemable on demand, and do not represent additional liabilities as the underlying self-insurance accruals are already included in our consolidated balance sheets.